Dubai rents witness a 27% jump in 2022

 PHOTO

-The average apartment rental prices have reached AED 91,795 AED, while the rent of villas has jumped to AED 274,740.
+The average apartment rental prices have reached Dh91,795, while the rent of villas has jumped to Dh274,740.
 This shows an increase of 27.5 per cent and 25.7 per cent in both the respective sectors, according to the survey.

 However, due to the rising prices, renters are reluctant to move to a new home.
 This is why there’s a decline in the number of new contracts, and hence, renewals are higher.